aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/knowledge-base/utilize-aspose-barcode-in-other-programming-languages/perl-via-com-interop/_index.md

 ---

 ## **Installation and Configuration**
 Perl binaries are available from <http://www.perl.com/download.csp>.
-Please download and install the binaries for your Windows Operating System.For adding COM support to Perl, you need Win32::OLE extension.
+Please download and install the binaries for your Windows Operating System.
+For adding COM support to Perl, you need Win32::OLE extension.
 Please visit [http://search.cpan.org/jdb/Win32-OLE-0.1709/lib/Win32/OLE.pm](http://search.cpan.org/~jdb/Win32-OLE-0.1709/lib/Win32/OLE.pm) for more information.
 Alternatively, you can also get another free distribution of Perl from ActiveState.
 Please visit <http://www.activestate.com/Products/activeperl/index.mhtml> for details.
 ActivePerl comes with core Perl and Win32::OLE extension.
 ## **Perl Code to Generate BarCode**
-The code below will generate barcode of type Pdf417 and save the barcode image in a folder in the hard disk.
+The code below will generate a barcode of type PDF417 and save the barcode image in a folder in the hard disk.

 {{< highlight java >}}